Overview

 The campus offers numerous green spaces and cozy places to linger and relax, while palm trees and fauna provide plenty of shade.
 A small kitchen and a kiosk provide students with drinks and tasty delicacies.

 The ECTS system facilitates the recognition of achievements from the studiesNetwork semester.
-This is because courses are evaluated using the ECTS system, which guarantees comparable and transferable achievements worldwide.
-You can complete a maximum of 30 ECTS in your semester – but at least 16 ECTS credits must be completed.
+This is because courses are assessed using the ECTS system, which guarantees comparable and transferable credits worldwide.
+You can complete a maximum of 30 ECTS in your semester – however, you must complete at least 16 ECTS.

-EXAMSIn order to receive a certificate of attendance and a grade, you must attend at least 75% of each course.
-The last week is reserved for the project presentations, which, together with the artistic design work and project documentation, serve as the basis for assessment.
+In order to receive a certificate of attendance and a grade, you must attend at least 75% of each course.
+The last week is set aside for the project presentations, which, together with the artistic design work and project documentation, serve as the basis for assessment.
 The results are internationally certified and include both project and elective subjects.

-The official certificates of studiesNetwork graduates are issued in digital form (PDF) directly from ISI Denpasar about 6-8 weeks after the final exams.
-Upon request and for a fee, the originals can also be sent to Europe via DHL Express.
+The official certificates of studiesNetwork graduates are issued in digital form (PDF) directly from ISI Denpasar approximately 6-8 weeks after the final presentation.
+On request and for a fee, the originals can also be sent to Europe or America via DHL Express.

 Daily routine